Let’s agree to this – your relationships can make you happy. Or unhappy.

 Some people recommend that you should “invest” in relationships – I disagree.

 But when you participate in something, you don’t expect any outcome out of your participation.
-True participation means real life, lived in that moment … without any expectation or a desire of a tangible result, whatsoever.
+Genuine participation means real life, lived in the moment, without any expectation or a desire for a tangible result whatsoever.

-To observe true participation in action, watch the behavior of a 3-year-old child.
-She’d not “invest” her time into any activity.
+To observe genuine participation in action, watch the behavior of a 3-year-old child.
+She’d not invest her time into any activity.
 She’d participate.
 May it be playing with her friends.
-May it be interacting with her parents in her wordless way… take any action and observe her true participation.
+May it be interacting with her parents in her wordless way…observe her participation.

-To live a meaningful life, it is very important to understand the distinction between investing in relationships vs. participating in relationships.
+It is essential to understand the distinction between investing in relationships vs. participating in relationships.

-And guess what, this distinction will fundamentally change how you treat other people.
+When you understand this distinction, it will change how you treat other people.
+A couple of examples:

-Never miss an opportunity to enable the other person to realize and operate from her peak potential.
+So instead of forming relationships and expecting others to change to suit our idea of right, what if we enable the other person to realize and operate from her peak potential?